Higgs bundles and flat connections over compact Sasakian manifolds, II: quasi-regular bundles: Quasi-regular Sasakian manifolds and orbifolds

 \begin{remark} On hyperbolic orbifold Riemann surfaces, the existence of Hermite-Einstein metrics and correspondence between Higgs bundles and representations of orbifold fundamental groups are given in \cite{NS,ALS}.
 These results are derived from the correspondence in \cite{Hit,Si1,Si2} on compact smooth Riemann surfaces under the equivariance and rely on the fact that every compact hyperbolic orbifold Riemann surface can be realized as the finite group quotient of a compact smooth hyperbolic Riemann surface.
 Here we do not need this fact. \end{remark}

 \begin{remark} Since the complex orbifold $(X\,=\,M/S^{1},\, {\mathcal U})$ can be seen to be a projective variety (see Remark \ref{Orbifun}), we have a desingularization $Z\,\longrightarrow\, X$ by Hironaka's theorem \cite{Hir}.
-The correspondence in \cite{BM} is actually closely tied to the correspondence between flat and Higgs bundle on the smooth projective variety $Z$.
+The correspondence in \cite{BM} is actually closely tied to the correspondence between the flat bundles and the Higgs bundles on the smooth projective variety $Z$.
 The topological fundamental group of $X$ is isomorphic to the fundamental group of $Z$ (see \cite{Kol}).
 But the orbifold fundamental group $\pi^{orb}_{1}(X,\, S^{1}x)$ may not be so.
 The correspondence in \cite{BM} does not quite take into account the orbifold fundamental group $\pi^{orb}_{1}(X,\, S^{1}x)$. \end{remark}